kLabUM/pystorms-webpage/docs/source/Home.rst

 .. code:: bash

    pip install pystorms

-Before installation, we encourage users to consider setting up their Python environments using the ``virtualenv`` package for better management and organization of Python packages and libraries.
-Details on this package can be viewed `here <https://pypi.org/project/virtualenv/>`_ and `here <https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/>`_, with an additional tool called ``virtualenvwrapper`` available `here <https://pypi.org/project/virtualenvwrapper/>`_.

 If you run into any issues installing the package, please refer to the advanced section for additional installation instructions or feel free to contact us.